Bitless Basics

 Video Competition Winners

-The LightRider Video competition attracted some lovely entries and it was hard to choose from three out of the top five I had shortlisted.
+The LightRider Video competition attracted some lovely entries and it was hard to choose a winner!

 But the judges finally awarded the prize to Beck Hughes from Bendigo, Victoria because her video showed variety, some nice close-ups of the LightRider Bitless Noseband and we liked the editing and music too.

-The other two videos we awarded highly commended to were: by Helen at Tashorse in Tasmania – we loved the editing, and Curtis from Montana in the USA – we loved the scenery and the accolades!
+The other video we awarded highly commended to was by Curtis from Montana in the USA – we loved the scenery and the accolades!

 But the judges finally awarded the prize to Beck Hughes from Bendigo, Victoria because her video showed variety, some nice close-ups of the LightRider Bitless Noseband and we liked the editing and music too.

-The other two videos we awarded highly commended to were: by Helen at Tashorse in Tasmania – we loved the editing, and Curtis from Montana in the USA – we loved the scenery and the accolades!
+The other video we awarded highly commended to was by Curtis from Montana in the USA – we loved the scenery and the accolades!